ggnoRe235/starter-academic/content/project/privacy-preserving-cloud-image-retrival-system/index.md

   **Improvements:**

-  * item Improved the tree construction process, so it could generate more balanced index trees which could improve accuracy.
+  * Improved the tree construction process, so it could generate more balanced index trees which could improve accuracy.

-  * item Improved the retrieval process, so it would choose fewer leaf nodes and achieve better efficiency.
+  * Improved the retrieval process, so it would choose fewer leaf nodes and achieve better efficiency.

   <!--EndFragment-->